wesley-trust/wesleytrust-com/_posts/2021-04-04-graph-api-ca-config.md

 ---
 Within GitHub, I've created the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate._

-This repo covers recommended definitions for default Azure AD groups, Conditional Access and Endpoint Manager (Intune) policies etc. All of which will be created as part of either the Conditional Access pipeline, or a related pipeline (groups, Endpoint Manager etc).
+This repo covers recommended definitions for default Azure AD groups, Conditional Access and Endpoint Manager (Intune) policies.

+All of which will be created as part of either the Conditional Access pipeline, or a related pipeline (Azure AD groups, Endpoint Manager etc).
 I'll be covering the design of these in a series of posts.

 Firstly, to make full use of Conditional Access policies, there are dependencies of the following to consider:
 - Azure AD